zenkaeser/Git-1/week1/lesson_plan.md

 # Lesson plan

- 1. Install git/git bash

- 2. Configure git
-    - `git config --global user.name "name"`
-    - `git config --global user.email "email"`
-    - `git config --global core.editor "code -w"` (without `-w` the commit is aborted with empty message)

- 3. What is Git
+ 1. What is Git
-    - git is version control software, widely used by software developers (and not only)
+    - git is a version control software, widely used by software developers (and not only)

- 4. What is version control
+ 2. What is version control
     - show example with google docs
     - git does the same but for all files in a given folder/repository
     - show repository for vscode as an example of a software built using Git to manage all the code
     - also git allows you to have branches and work on multiple tasks at the same time, a bit like copying folders

+ 3. Install git/git bash

+ 4. Configure git
+    - `git config --global user.name "name"`
+    - `git config --global user.email "email"`
+    - `git config --global core.editor "code -w"` (without `-w` the commit is aborted with empty message)

  5. Command line basics
     - `pwd`, and explain how paths work